valkey-io/valkey-doc/clients/ValkeyClients.md

 1. **Read from Replica** - The ability to read data from a replica node, which can be useful for load balancing and reducing the load on the primary node.
 This feature is particularly important in read-heavy applications.

-2. **Exponential Backoff to Prevent Storm** - A strategy used to prevent connection storms by progressively increasing the wait time between retries when attempting to reconnect to a Valkey server.
+2. **Smart Backoff to Prevent Connection Storm** - A strategy used to prevent connection storms by progressively updating the wait time between retries when attempting to reconnect to a Valkey server.
 This helps to reduce the load on the server during topology updates, periods of high demand or network instability.

 3. **Valkey Version Compatibility** - Indicates which versions of Valkey the client is compatible with.
 This is crucial for ensuring that the client can leverage the latest features and improvements in the Valkey server.